EPPlusSoftware/EPPlus.DockerSample/EPPlus.DockerSamples.Debian/readme.md

-# Docker sample - Linux-Debian
+# Docker sample - Debian

 To run this sample you need Docker for Windows and Container Development Tools in Visual Studio.  https://docs.docker.com/desktop/windows/install/
 Docker must be set to Linux Container -> Right click the docker icon in the system tray and click "Switch to Linux containers.", if it's set up for Windows.